dtinth/vxtron/README.md

 It costs USD 0.048 per minute to use.
 The first 60 minutes per month are free.

-When the speech API is being used, vx keeps track of its usage log in `speech-stats.log`.
+When the speech API is being used, vx keeps track of its usage log in `~/.vx-google-cloud-speech.log`.
 It is a TSV file with 3 columns:

 1. Timestamp
 2. Usage in seconds, rounded up.